bridge-ai-neuro/SORT/data/booksort/README.md

 We only evaluated the Sequence Order Recall Task on the first 100 segment pairs in each combination of book, $L_E$, $L_S$, and $L_D$.
 The remaining pairs are reserved for other uses (e.g. selecting which prompt format produces the best SORT results).

-A complete description of the data fields is given in the BookSORT metadata following the MLCroissant 1.0 specification.
-[TODOLINK](TODOLINK)
+A complete description of the data fields is given in the [BookSORT metadata](BookSORT_metadata.json) following the MLCroissant 1.0 specification.

 #### Data Subject(s)
 <!-- scope: telescope -->